Written by David Franzoni

-One could suppose that in the annals of history, the La Amistad incident was not a direct cause to the Civil War, as such things as The Dred Scott Decision and The Missouri Compromise are deemed to be.
-Still, it was a very important even in American History that had to so with the issue of slavery.
+One could suppose that in the annals of history, the La Amistad incident was not a direct cause of the Civil War, as such things as The Dred Scott Decision and The Missouri Compromise are deemed to be.
+Still, it was a very important event in American History that had to do with the issue of slavery.

 The question I keep asking myself is why wasn’t this taught?